jreypo/jreypo.github.io/_posts/2017-09-21-experimenting-with-openshift-and-azure-container-instances.md

 I quickly figured out the issue, the ACI connector pod needs to run as a privileged container since OpenShift security is much more strigent that plain Kubernetes.
 I needed to create a Service Account aith `cluster-admin` role in order to be able to register the new node in the clusters and modify the YAML file to add the Security Context.

-Using `oc` utility create the new Service Account and the with `oadm` give it the proper permissions.
+Using `oc` utility create the new Service Account and with `oadm` give it the proper permissions.

 ```
 oc create serviceaccount aci-connector